 Schedule a Town Hall style meeting for Michelle and staff to review the employee engagement survey and provide district updates.

 Strategy b.
-Provide opportunities for employees to contribute in areas beyond their daily activities, and advance in the organization over time as a longevity reward, lifetime facility passes, retirement celebrations, etc.) at staff meetings like the Huddle and Scoop
+Provide opportunities for employees to contribute in areas beyond their daily activities, and advance in the organization

 Survey staff about ideas for adjustments to the recognition and appreciation program.